Historically, there has been a disconnect between security and engineering teams.

 Engineering teams need to stop thinking of security as a separate entity.
 Security must be built into the software development lifecycle.

-To watch a full recording of our ‘Fixing Vulnerabilities at Speed: Where Security & Engineering Intersect’ panel, watch below.
+To watch a full recording of our ‘Fixing Vulnerabilities at Speed: Where Security & Engineering Intersect’ panel.
 Panelists included Caleb Sima, Julie Tsai, Denali Lumma, Chris Patalano, and Kri Lahiri.